brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 The previous section defines the syntax `T...[I]` to be indexing into a pack, `T`.
 Let's immediately generalize this.
-Let's also say that a _type_ can be pack-indexed into is the type provides an alias named `...`
+Let's also say that a _type_ can be pack-indexed into if the type provides an alias named `...`

 That is: